umccr/htsget-rs/htsget-config/README.md

 When specifying locations like this, the location is additive.
 That is, the request id is appended to the location.
 This means that when the user requests data at `/reads/<id>`, the server fetches data and returns tickets from `<location>/<id>`.
-Trailing

 As an alternative to additive locations, a location can be specified as an exact match for a file by setting the id
 field:

 ```toml